deshanahan/GPN_Stock_Risk_Analysis/README.md

 # GPN Stock Risk Analysis
 This repository includes a quantitative risk analysis of the Global Payments, Inc. stock.

+# Goal
+The goal of this project is to assess the

 # Required software and packages
 This analysis was created in python with pandas, numpy, and matplotlib in the Jupyter Notebook Integrated Development Environment.